Bloody Point Golf Course

 At the same location:

-Daufuskie Island is home to three golf courses: 18-hole Bloody Point course (resort with accommodation); 18-hole Melrose course (closed), and 29-hole Haig Point course (private).
+Daufuskie Island is home to three golf courses: 18-hole Bloody Point course (closed); 18-hole Melrose course (reopening 2025?), and 29-hole Haig Point course (private).

 Location